JamieJiao/MonteCarloSimulation/README.md

 When there is a strong correlation between explanatory variables, the model confidence intervals for the reponse variable tend to be much wider.

 After Monte Carlo simulation, the simulated y has much narrower confidence intervals.
+And the true relationships between y and X are shown.